Huawei-Hadoop/hindex/README.md

 hindex - Secondary Index for HBase
 ======

-The HBase Secondary Index supports the following features:
+The solution is 100% Java, compatible with Apache HBase 0.94.8, and is open sourced under ASL.

+Following capabilities are supported currently.
-- Supports multiple indexes on table and multi column index
+- multiple indexes on table,
+- multi column index,
-- Support indexing part of a column value
+- index based on part of a column value,
-- Support for equals and range condition scans using index.
+- equals and range condition scans using index, and
-- Support bulk loading data to indexed table – Indexing done with bulk load
+- bulk loading data to indexed table (Indexing done with bulk load).
-- Compatible with Apache HBase 0.94.8

 ## How it works